New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 Play Therapy

 Often, autistic children cannot “pretend play” with a doll like a neurotypical child would.
 They are completely self-absorbed in their activities.
-Play therapy can show them how pretend play is a beautiful opportunity for shared interaction.
+Play therapy can show them how to pretend play, providing a beautiful opportunity for shared interaction.

-There are many different types of play therapy, such as Floortime therapy.
-Floortime is a play therapy technique designed to help an autistic child develop social and communication skills and relationships with others.
+There are many different types of play therapy, such as floortime therapy.
+This therapy technique is designed to help an autistic child develop social and communication skills and relationships with others.

 Equestrian Therapy